ARTICLE D - The University Retirement Plan For Faculty and Certain Employees

 D.10 Five (5) copies of the official text of the said Plan shall be placed on reserve in the University Library, five (5) copies shall be forwarded to the Association Office, and the University shall post a copy on its website.
 The said copies shall be kept up-to-date by the University which shall forward all revisions, additions and supplements to the said official text.

 D.11 Notwithstanding anything in this Article, each present member in the Faculty of Education shall have the right to continue to make pension payments to the Teachers' Superannuation Commission in lieu of payments to the said University of Windsor Plan and the University shall continue to contribute its share to the said Commission for each member who exercises the member’s right under this clause, provided the Teachers' Superannuation Commission permits the continuation of such pension payments.

 D.12 All changes in benefits in the University of Windsor Retirement Plan for Faculty and Certain Employees as provided in this Article apply to all members of the Plan who retire on and after July 1, 1990.

 D.13 The disposition of any surplus that may arise in the University of Windsor Retirement Plan for Faculty and Certain Employees shall be determined jointly by the Board of Governors of the University and the Faculty Association.

 D.14 The grievance and arbitration procedure under this Agreement shall apply to complaints and grievances concerning pensions of members under the Plan.
-Each retired former employee who, if she/he were not retired, would be a member for the purposes of this clause, i.e., each such retired person shall have access to the grievance and arbitration procedures for the resolution of complaints and grievances concerning her/his pension.
+Each retired former employee who, if they were not retired, would be a member for the purposes of this clause, i.e., each such retired person shall have access to the grievance and arbitration procedures for the resolution of complaints and grievances concerning their pension.